pr0vitamin/pr0vitamin.github.io/about.md

 When I'm not either cooking or eating, I'm making games, websites, inappropriate jokes, riding motorcycles, doing random software/hardware projects, drinking, or posting pictures of food and/or cats on instagram.

 I like curing and smoking delicious meats.
-Here's the realtime temperature and humidity of my curing chamber.
-<iframe width="340" height="180" style="border: 1px solid #cccccc;" src="https://thingspeak.com/apps/plugins/58921"></iframe>
+I'll probably make a blog about that at some point.

 Feel free to contact me.
 Or don't.
 Whatever.